Skip to Content

 Course Typically Offered: Online in Fall and Spring quarters.

-Prerequisites: This advanced course is intended for engineers and programmers involved in developing embedded computing systems and devices using the Linux Operating System.
-Students unfamiliar with Linux operating system are strongly advised to complete the course CSE-41333 Linux Operating System Fundamentals prior to enrolling in this course.
-Students must have solid knowledge of the material covered in CSE-40476 C/C++ Programming II: Dynamic Memory and File I/O Concepts and ECE-40291 Embedded Controller Programming with Embedded C
+Prerequisites: This course is intended for engineers and programmers involved in developing embedded computing systems and devices using the Linux Operating System.
+Students unfamiliar with Linux operating system are encouraged to complete the course CSE-41333 Linux Operating System Fundamentals prior to enrolling in this course.
+Some knowledge of the material covered in CSE-40476 C/C++ Programming II: Dynamic Memory and File I/O Concepts and ECE-40291 Embedded Controller Programming with Embedded C will be helpful to students but not required.

 Students who possess proficient knowledge of these prerequisite courses as well as the bullet points below may enroll in this course. (no formal department waiver for the prerequisites is needed)

-• Some familiarity with basic digital hardware components such as network and serial ports
+• Experience with basic digital hardware components such as network and serial ports

 Next Step: After completing this course, consider taking other courses in the Embedded Systems Engineering or Linux System Administration certificate programs.